Marittie/Marittie-CI_PP2_RPSLS/README.md

 ![Header](../Marittie-Marittie-CI_PP2_GS.../docs/features/header.png)

+**User stories covered by this feature:**

+1. As a first-time user, I want to see the name of the game.

 #### Feature 2: Scope

 This feature is used to communicate to users the end goal of the game.

 ![Scope](../Marittie-Marittie-CI_PP2_GS.../docs/features/scope.png)

+**User stories covered by this feature:**

+2. As a first-time user, I want to understand the scope of the game.
+10. As a site owner, I want users to be able to understand the scope of the game.

 #### Feature 3: Button to navigate to the rules of the game